Before You Say Yes

 3. WHERE’S THE FINISH LINE?

 This is super important to consider before saying yes to something.
 Does this commitment have an expiration date or am I locked in till Jesus comes?
-Make sure you get clarity on how long you’re expected to maintain this commitment and determine if its a good fit for you.
+Make sure you get clarity on how long you’re expected to maintain this commitment and determine if it’s a good fit for you.

 4. IS IT IN MY WHEELHOUSE?

 Is it something you’re gifted to do and want to do?
-Don’t make long term commitments to do things God hasn’t given you the tools or desire to do.
+Don’t make long-term commitments to do things God hasn’t given you the tools or desire to do.
 You’ll frustrate yourself and the people asking.
 Plus, you’ll keep another leader from stepping up and doing a better job than you!

 5. WHAT’S GONNA GIVE?

 As stated earlier, every yes means a no to something else.
-Most Pastors are already at full capacity and so before you take on another thing be sure to identify something that you’re going to let go of in its place.
+Most pastors are already at full capacity so before you take on another thing be sure to identify something that you’re going to let go of in its place.
 If you don’t, something you might not want to let go of will be lost.

 6. DOES GOD WANT ME TO DO THIS?

 This should obviously be on the top of the list.
 He is omniscient, we aren’t!
 He knows what’s down the road, we don’t.
-We would do well to take serious the words of James:
+We would do well to take seriously the words of James:

-James 4:13 Come now, you who say, “Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit”— 14 yet you do not know what tomorrow will bring.
+“Come now, you who say, ‘Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit’ – yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes.
-15 Instead you ought to say, “If the Lord wills, we will live and do this or that.”
+Instead, you ought to say, ‘If the Lord wills, we will live and do this or that.'”
+James 4:13

 Thanks Tony for these thoughts!
 How many times out of guilt I’ve said yes instead of a no for my family’s sake and my own . . .trying to cover my weakness and limit